 - Keep your hands and feet away from all moving parts such as masts, chains, forks or wheels.
-Make sure the load backrest is in place, if your truck has that option. - Never stand on or under the forks, or allow anyone else to stand on or under them.
+Make sure the load backrest (std. on SHR) is in place. - Never stand on or under the forks, or allow anyone else to stand on or under them.
 The only way to lift people is with an approved platform.
 Never ride on the truck or let anyone else ride.
-There is no safe place to sit or stand. - Before you leave your truck: - Lower the forks to the floor. - Shut the truck off with the key or disconnect the battery.
+There is no safe place to sit or stand. - Before you leave your truck, lower the forks to the floor and shut the truck off with the key or disconnect the battery.